In this version of the Designer Challenge, Sabrina was given 3 sofa options to select from and designed a room around one of them.

 Accent cushions in sophisticated colours and patterns will add to the elegant look of the room.
 Have a little more fun with the art work, use black and white photos or pull in a hint of colour like blush pink.

 When it comes to accessories, vintage seating with a tufted back will fit seamlessly with the good looking curves of the Montauk Emmanuella sofa.
 Instead of using a traditional coffee table, I would opt for a large chest with gold accents.

 I’m loving the organic look right now so a light shade with a tree branch stem and woven baskets are a must.
 The chandelier just meshes everything together.
 This silver antler lighting is the perfect twist between rustic and modern.

 What do you think?
 Is mixing styles your thing?

 Mixing styles is definitely for me, Sabrina!
 The soft grey paired with the pink is absolutely gorgeous.
 And the touch of vintage- ahhhhhhh!

-Want to check out other versions of the Designer Challenge, including rooms designed around mirrors, benches, outdoor chairs and more?
-Go here.
+Be sure to check out other versions of the Designer Challenge, including rooms designed around mirrors, benches, outdoor chairs and more?